d1c/stock-analysis/README.md

 ## Results of Analysis

-### Stock Performance Comparison Between 2017 & 2018
+### Stock Performance Comparison

+#### 2017 Analysis
 As you can see below, for this group of green stocks, 2017 was a good year.
 All but one of companies had a positive return for the year.
 Ticker DQ had the best performance of the bunch followed by SEDG.
 As a group, green stocks appear to have performed well for the year.

 ![2017 Analysis Results](/Resources/2017_Analysis_Results.png)

+#### 2018 Analysis
 While 2017, was a great year for this batch of green stocks, 2018 was a more challenging year.
 All but two of the company's had a negative return for the year.
 Only EPNH and RUN provided a postive return for investors for the year.

 ![2018 Analysis Results](/Resources/2018_Analysis_Results.png)

+#### Stock Comparison Summary
-Using just two years of data it is difficult to come to a conclusion if one of the 12 companies would be the best investment going forward.
-This analysis is a good start; however, further analysis would be needed to come to a decision.
+Using just two years of data it is difficult to come to a conclusion if one of the 12 companies would be a better investment than any other going forward.
+This analysis is a good start; however, further analysis would be needed to come to a definitive decision.

 ### VBA Execution Times: Original Script Compared to Refactored Script